 Good News

-The gospel is the good news that God has provided a solution to humanity’s most basic problem, the problem of sin: “Christ died for our sins, he was buried, he was raised on the third day.”[1]
-And God offers salvation from sin as a gift to every person who sincerely responds in repentance and faith.
+The gospel is good news.
+God has provided a solution to humanity’s most basic problem, the problem of sin.
+The Bible says, “Christ died for our sins, he was buried, he was raised on the third day.”[1]
+God offers salvation from sin as a gift to every person who sincerely responds in repentance and faith.

 God

 There are two important aspects to the character of God that must be understood.
 First, he is loving.
 He created us in his own image to know him, honor him and enjoy him above everything else.
-The Bible refers to him as “the LORD, the compassionate and gracious God, slow to anger, abounding in love and faithfulness.”[2]
-He is like a father who desires to provide every need for his children, who is there to help them up when they fall down, and who patiently disciplines them when they disobey.
+The Bible refers to him as “the LORD, the compassionate and gracious God.”
+He is slow to anger and abounding in love and faithfulness.
+[2] He is like a father.
+He desires to supply every need for his children.
+He is there to help them up when they fall down.
+He patiently disciplines them when they disobey.

 Not only is God loving, but he is also just.
-Although he is compassionate, in order to also be just, he must punish sin.
+Although he is compassionate, to also be just, he must punish sin.
 He would be acting against his nature not to do so.
 God says, “For every living soul belongs to me, the father as well as the son–both alike belong to me.
 The soul who sins is the one who will die.”[3]
-It is like a man who served as a judge and who one day found his own son standing in front of the bench in his courtroom for committing a crime.
-If the son is found guilty, even though the father loves him, justice demands that he be sentenced in a manner that fits the crime.
+It is like a man who served as a judge.
+One day he found his own son standing in front of the bench in his courtroom for committing a crime.
+If the son is found guilty, the father must acknowledge justice even though he loves him.
+Justice demands a sentence that fits the crime.

 The problem between God and humanity is sin.